-Applications for the DA Young Leaders Programme class of 2017 are now closed.
-To be reminded when applications for the class of 2018 opens click here.
+Applications for the DA Young Leaders Programme open on 23 August 2017.
+To be reminded when applications open click here.

 The DA Young Leaders Programme is deeply grounded in the DA’s vision for South Africa.
 The Programme seeks to develop and grow our country’s future leaders responsible for upholding this vision of One Nation with One Future, and our core values of Freedom, Fairness and Opportunity in politics and government.